Privacy Policy

 Initial contact

 When you contact me via the website form or email, I will collect basic personal data to respond to your enquiry.
 This may include your name, email address, and phone number.
+I use a secure, GDPR-compliant practice management system called Kiku to store client information.
+Kiku acts as a data processor on my behalf and is specifically designed for therapy services.
+Data stored within Kiku is encrypted and protected by password and multi-factor authentication.
 If you choose not to proceed with therapy, your data will be securely deleted within 4 months unless you request earlier deletion.

 While accessing counselling